CoderBryan2012/CoderBryan2012/README.md

 Welcome to my profile!
 I upload projects weekly.
-Feel free to remix or experimentwith my projects!
+Feel free to remix or experiment with my projects!

 <!---
 CoderBryan2012/CoderBryan2012 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.